amussey/amussey.github.io/_posts/2015-08-11-testing-hubot-scripts.md

       expect(room.robot.brain.data.memory).to.eql 'this'
 ```

-These tests will check two major things: that the correct brain key is being read, and that the value is being set in the correct brain key.
+These tests will check that the correct brain key is being read, and that the value is being set in the correct brain key.

 ```